Comparative theology

-Comparative theology is a relatively new discipline within theology, which holds together "comparative" and "theology" in creative tension.
+Comparative theology is a discipline within theology which holds together "comparative" and "theology" in creative tension.
 It represents a particular type of theological practice committed to deep interreligious learning ("comparative") while staying rooted in a particular religious tradition ("theology").
 Moreover, while many of its proponents come from the Christian religious tradition, it can have as a starting point the theology of any religious tradition.

 Relations to other disciplines

 Francis X. Clooney, a leading figure within comparative theology, sees comparative theology essentially as "faith seeking understanding".
 He explains the distinctiveness of comparative theology by clarifying the relationship between comparative theology and the related disciplines of comparative religion, theology of religions, and interreligious dialogue.

 Comparative theology vs. comparative religion

 Comparative theology shares with comparative religion an interest in the comparative study of religion.
 However, in contrast to comparative religion, which seeks to examine the similarities and differences between a variety of religious traditions from a neutral point of view, comparative theology focuses on the theological reflection of one's own religion in light of the insights from another religious tradition.
 Rather than emphasizing a religiously-detached position, comparative theology is deeply rooted in a particular religious tradition.
 Francis X. Clooney explains:

 Comparative theology – comparative and theological beginning to end – marks acts of faith seeking understanding which are rooted in a particular faith tradition but which, from that foundation, venture into learning from one or more other faith traditions.
 This learning is sought for the sake of fresh theological insights that are indebted to the newly encountered tradition/s as well as the home tradition.